 Alloa is our main map in the county, and is double-sided, showing as much of the town as possible.
 The main map covers the heart of the town with its railway station and several industrial tramways; Carsebridge Distillery; and stretching to Inglewood and Keilarsbrae.
 The backing map covers Alloa Harbour with its shipyards and other industry, along with the ferry across to South Alloa.

 Clackmannan was a King's Seat from the time of David I, the nearby forests providing ideal hunting.
 However, it gradually declined in importance, in 1822 finally losing its Sherriff court to Alloa.
 The map shows it as a tiny town, but railway historians will find two stations here, plus a long tramway to Craigrie quarry.
 On the reverse is a map of the Fifeshire town of Kincardine, with its ropery, shipping pier, and little railway terminus.

 Most maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.
-For a full list of maps for Scotland, go to the Scotland page
+They cost just £ 3.00 each.
+For a full list of Scottish maps, return to the Scotland page

 You can order maps direct from our On-line Mapshop.
 They are also available from various local outlets.